Greece investigates police links to far-right party after killing

 Golden Dawn rose from being a fringe party to win 18 parliamentary seats in a June 2012 election.
 But support fell by 2.5 percentage points to 5.8 percent after the stabbing and most Greeks believe it threatens democracy, a poll showed on Monday.

-When asked to described the party, 47 percent of those polled called it a "fascist organisation", 31 percent called it a "criminal organisation under the guise of a political party", and 16.9 percent saw it as a "populist nationalist movement".
+When asked to described the party, 47 percent of those polled called it a "fascist organization", 31 percent called it a "criminal organization under the guise of a political party", and 16.9 percent saw it as a "populist nationalist movement".

 (Additional reporting by Karolina Tagaris; Writing by Deepa Babington; Editing by Robin Pomeroy)